yogurt-foundation/yogurt-css-documentation/docs/backgrounds/background-repeat.md

 ## Background Repeat

-Utilities for manipulating the repetition of an element's background image.
+Utilities for sets repetition of a background image.

 ### Class